WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Workflow/Methods/checkIn.md

 The `checkIn()` method checks the document in to the Enterprise or Studio Server system.

 Use the “Type” key in the EntMetaData to indicate what kind of object should be created.
-Possible values are: “Layout”, “Layout Template”, “Layout Module” or “Layout Module Template”.
+Possible values are: “Layout”, “LayoutTemplate”, “LayoutModule” or “LayoutModuleTemplate”.

 ## Examples